AnimusUNO/animus-social/README.md

 ## Contributing

-Sanctum Social is an open-source project that welcomes contributions.
+Animus Social is an open-source project that welcomes contributions.
 We maintain high standards for code quality, testing, and documentation.

 ### Development Guidelines